Tipser/slate/source/includes/_tipser-elements.md

 ### Installation of Tipser Elements

-To use Tipser Elements on your site, add following script on your pages.
+To use Tipser Elements on your site, add following script to your page.
 This is an entry point to Tipser Elements that exposes a global `tipser` object, that you will use later to initialize Elements and customize its behavior.

 ```html
 <script src="https://cdn.tipser.com/tipser-script/latest.js"></script>